 Most people enjoy being checked on a routine basis for spinal dysfunction (subluxations) in order to reduce joint dysfunction signals (“nociception”) which can create a stressful state (sympatheticotonia).
 The resulting more relaxed state helps keep their nerve system functioning better, and they find they are more healthy and express more Life!
 Research reveals that spinal dysfunctions (subluxations) negatively affect the visceral (organ) input centers and output centers in your brain stem, regardless of where in the spine the subluxation exists.
 This indicates that almost any spinal dysfunction may result in numerous health challenges.
 This is why it is so vitally important to be examined for subluxations!

-Subluxations can often be suggested on X-Rays, but sometimes their effects cannot be detected that way. (“Doesn’t look broken.”
-Is a common X-ray finding on patients who have come into the office – sometimes even unable to walk!)
+Subluxations can often be suggested on X-Rays, but sometimes their effects cannot be detected that way. (“Doesn’t look broken.
+You’re fine…” Is a common X-ray finding on patients who have come into the office – sometimes even when those patients are unable to walk!)
 Dr. C uses a non-invasive thermal spine scanner that measures minuscule changes in temperature on each side of the vertebral column.
 These changes in temperature are often indicative of some of the effects of subluxation on the nervous system, and may be used in conjunction with sophisticated testing of muscle activity along the spine with surface ElectroMyoGraphy (sEMG) in conjunction with other examinations.
 A scan with this technology is a customary part of your New Patient Examination and of most successive re-examinations, so progress can be tracked over time.

 Can an unhealthy spine affect the health of (what were once) healthy organs?